fw4spl-org/fw4spl-doc/HowTos/HowTo-ApplicationCreation.rst

     List of bundles used in this application.
 We see the parameter given to *appXML* bundle that we wrote in the *Properties.cmake*.

 start:
     List of bundles to start when the application is launched.
-Basically, there are few bundles to start at the beginning:
+Basically, there are a few bundles to start at the beginning:

     - *appXML*: to launch the configuration
-    - *guiQt*: to launch qt event loop for application using GUI
+    - *guiQt*: to launch the qt event loop for applications with a GUI
     - *memory*: to manage image and mesh buffers

     The other bundles will be started according to the XML <requirement> tags of the bundles, or when a service is used in